 The track record of receptionists successfully transferring calls is not good.
 In fact, based on my experience, successful call transfers actually occur less than half the time.
 The most common result is being disconnected.

 The receptionist attempts to transfer your call, but there is no ringing and no music on hold.
 As you listen to silence, there is that growing realization that your call will soon come to a premature end.
-The return to dialtone or the automated instruction to “hang up and try your call again,” confirms that you have been summarily disconnected.
-Although this could be the result of technical problem, it is much more likely the consequence of human error.
+The return to dial tone or the automated instruction to “hang up and try your call again,” confirms that you have been summarily disconnected.
+Although this could be the result of technical problems, it is much more likely the consequence of human error.